 The introductory APR offer on balance transfers is solid

 Balance transfer offers allow you to transfer debt from other credit cards to your new credit card at a low introductory APR for the transferred balance for a specific period of time.
 This gives you greater power to pay off your debt faster because there’s no interest charged to the transferred balance during the intro period.

-You can take advantage of the Wells Fargo Platinum Visa® Card’s balance transfer offer if you make that transfer within 120 days of opening your account.
-Then you’ll get an introductory 0% APR on balance transfers for 18 months (from the date you transfer the balance) — one of the longer periods available.
-Once the intro period is over, the interest rate on any remaining balance from your transfer rises to a variable 17.74% - 27.24%, depending on your creditworthiness.
+With the Wells Fargo Platinum card, you’ll get an introductory APR of 0% for 18 months on qualifying balance transfers (from the date you transfer the balance) if you make that transfer within 120 days of opening your account.
+Once the intro period is over, the interest rate on any remaining balance from your transfer rises to a variable 16.49% - 24.49%, depending on your credit.

 One of the common negative aspects of transferring a balance is the fact you’ll often have to pay a fee.
-The Wells Fargo Platinum Visa® Card charges an introductory balance transfer fee of 3% or $5, whichever is greater, for the balance transfers you make within the first 120 days from account opening.
-After that, the fee increases on any balance transfers you make to $5 or 5%, whichever is greater.
+The Wells Fargo Platinum card charges a balance transfer fee of 3% intro for 120 days from account opening, then up to 5%; minimum: $5.

 The balance transfer fee will be included along with the usual minimum payment on your first statement on which the balance transfer posts.

 While the introductory balance transfer fee isn’t outrageous, it is possible to find a card with no balance transfer fees on transfers made during an intro period after opening the card.

 There’s an introductory 0% APR on purchases, too